tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_overview.md

 ## My approach to teaching native library API doc

 There are many books and online resources you can consult to learn a specific programming language.
-This section of the course will not try to teach you Java.
+This section of the book will not try to teach you Java.
 However, to understand a bit about Java API documentation (which uses a document generator called Javadoc), you will need some understanding of Java.

 To keep the focus on API documentation, we'll take a documentation-centric approach to understanding Java.
 You'll learn the various parts of Java by looking at a specific Javadoc file and sorting through the main components.

 ## What you need to install
-For this part of the course, you need to install the following:
+For this part of the book, you need to install the following:

 * **Java Development Kit (JDK)**.
 You can [download the JDK here](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 Click the Java button on the left (not Netbeans) and then select the appropriate download for your machine.
 * **Eclipse IDE for Java Developers**.
 Use the [Eclipse Installer to download Eclipse](https://eclipse.org/downloads/).